datatas/The-Great-DataTas-plot-a-thon/README.md

 - We will be having an info session on 10 Nov to explain all details.
 - Join us in person at IMAS or online to find out how you can participate.

+![Picture of the Coveted Trophy[(https://github.com/datatas/The-Great-DataTas-plot-a-thon/blob/main/data_tas_trophy.jpg?raw=true)

+## Event Timing
+- Event Starts at 4pm November 10th following the DataTas Event
+- Entries are Due midnight on the 21st of November, giving you ten days to put together your entry.
+During those ten days, we encourage you to work with others and share ideas, but your final entry must be your own work.
+- The winners will be announced at our final event of the year, on Thursday the 25th of November at 2pm in the IMAS Aurora Lecture Theatre.
+Only one person can win the DataTas trophy and be crowned the plot-a-thon champion!

 # About the Data
 (From The Tidy Tuesday Page)